The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Japan Guide)

-The Hiroshima Peace Memorial Museum offers a moving and informative look at the events of August 6, 1945, and their lasting impact on the city and its people.
-But Hiroshima is more than just a memorial to its past.
-Shukkei-en Garden, a beautifully landscaped traditional Japanese garden, provides a tranquil oasis in the heart of the city.
+Visiting the Hiroshima Peace Memorial Museum is a deeply moving experience.
+It gives you a real understanding of the events of August 6, 1945, and the lasting impact on the city and its people.
+While learning about the past is central to Hiroshima, the city today also offers beautiful, peaceful places.
+For a quiet break, you can visit Shukkei-en Garden, a lovely traditional Japanese garden right in the heart of the city.

 Hiroshima's cuisine is also a highlight for any visitor.
 Don't miss the chance to try the city's signature dish, okonomiyaki, a savory pancake made with cabbage, noodles, and various toppings.
 Hiroshima-style okonomiyaki is known for its layers of ingredients and unique preparation methods.